openagua/waterlp-pywr/README.md

 ## Running with Docker

+Several options can be passed when starting a Docker container.
+The WaterLP Docker container should be run with at least:
+1. environment variables
+2. a log file directory

 This can be run in listening mode using Docker, with `openagua/waterlp-pywr`.
 Several environment variables are needed:

 * `AWS_S3_BUCKET`: The root AWS S3 bucket where input/output files are stored